 The main focus of RPC frameworks is on requests between services owned by the same organization, typically within the same datacenter.

 Q - How exactly do RPCs differ from REST?
 Is it just the way the endpoints look?

 Asynchronous message-passing systems are somewhere between RPC and databases.

-- Similar to databases in that message is not sent via a direct network connection, but via an intermediary called a message broker or message queue.
+- Similar to databases in that a message is not sent via a direct network connection, but via an intermediary called a message broker or message queue.

 Advantages of a message broker #